atolab/uhlc-rs/README.md

 ## What is an HLC ?
 A Hybrid Logical Clock combines a Physical Clock with a Logical Clock.
-It generates monotonic timestamps that are close to the pysical time, but with a counter part in the last bits that allow to preserve the _"happen before"_ relationship.
+It generates monotonic timestamps that are close to the physical time, but with a counter part in the last bits that allow to preserve the _"happen before"_ relationship.

 You can find more detailled explanations in: